giant robots smashing into other giant robots

 UI

 For something as common as authentication, familiarity for users breeds comfort.
-So what do the big boys do?
+So what do the others do?

 Basecamp is a little inconsistent, mixing sign in with login: